 If you’ve ever had an archery lesson while on holiday these are probably the type of bows you used.

 These are probably the hardest archery products to differentiate between with vast differences in price.
 Recurve bow limbs all look very similar.
 Even to a trained eye it is sometimes hard to spot the differences.
-So if you are looking at our recurve limb selection and scratching your head, take comfort in the fact that you are not alone.
+If you are looking at our recurve limb selection and scratching your head, take comfort in the fact that you are not alone.

 There are two important rules you should consider:

 RULE 1: If you are a beginner, buy cheap!
-Not bottom of the barrel cheap, but if you are eyeing up some top level limbs for your first bow – Don’t!
+Not bottom of the barrel cheap, but if you are eyeing up some top-level limbs for your first bow – Don’t!
 If you shoot regularly, within 6 months you will be wanting a heavier set.
 Splash out on a fancy riser, by all means.
 You don’t grow out of a riser.
 But you do grow out of your limbs.

 A recurve riser is the centre of the bow.
 When you get down to basics it is the spacer between the limbs.

 It can be argued that riser selection is less important to overall performance than the limbs.
 And this probably is true.
 But that is not to say riser selection should be taken lightly.

 If you think of a bow as a single entity (which it is) the riser becomes very important.
 It is your point of contact with the bow and the anchor for your limbs.